 Wrong!
 It should look like this—>A must-read post by @NinaBadzin about the ins and outs of Twitter.
 Another option—>.@NinaBadzin wrote a must read post about the ins and outs of Twitter.
 Notice the . in front of the @–That little . makes all the difference.
 HOWEVER, don’t start throwing a period in front of every @.
 (See below)

 6. KNOW WHEN TO START WITH @: We’re getting down to the nitty-gritty of Twitter etiquette.
 There’s a time for a less public Tweet.
 If you’re thanking someone for a RT or giving a specific response to an article/post, then an @reply is totally acceptable.
 Sometimes it makes sense for just the people who follow both of you to see that Tweet.
 There’s nothing wrong with using the @reply (I wish people would use it more often), but understand that if you’re trying to promote someone’s post, then you must stick a word or a period before the @.
 (See #5)

 7. KNOW WHEN TO DIRECT MESSAGE: Nothing irks me more than a long personal conversation on the public feed.
 Like I said above, a few Tweets back and forth are appropriate and expected.
 (I absolutely do this.)
-But an endless back and forth is bordering on rude.
+But an endless back and forth is unnecessary.
 If you have that much to talk about, take it to the Direct Message function or exchange email addresses.
-It’s great you found a friend on Twitter, but please spare the rest of the us the giggle-giggle, wink-wink.
-Twitter isn’t Facebook.

 9. BIO AND PHOTO: Speaking of spambots, make sure to fill out your bio as thoroughly as possible.
 Upload a picture.
 Most people avoid following the eggs.